cmdcolin/cmdcolin.github.io/_posts/2022-11-20-the-react-tutorial-i-wish-i-had.md

   becoming comfortable with modern JS dev tooling.

 - You can be bogged down by "tangential" concepts like state management

+- React codebases often use newer features of javascript like destructuring, which can be confusing for newcomers ("Why does this function have curly braces in the place of the arguments?")

 - You can be confused by weird concepts like "controlled" components (and how React hooks like useState integrate with these)